Intercept message: Generic message adopted

 By the 1980s, a standardized generic message was adopted, and is in use in a vast majority of localities in America today.
 It reads as follows:

 We're sorry; you have reached a number that has been disconnected or is no longer in service.
 If you feel you have reached this recording in error, please check the number and try your call again.

 Customized message

 The option also exists to replace the generic message with a customized message, as applicable, such as in cases where a subscriber's telephone number has changed, usually due to relocation.
 This service is known in America as Number Referral Service, and in Britain as Ceased Number Intercept.
 An example of a Number Referral Service intercept message is:

-The number you have reached [NUMBER] has been changed the new number is [NEW NUMBER] please make a note of the change.
+The number you have reached, old number, has been changed.
+The new number is new number.
+Please make note of this change.

 Message triggers

 Cancelled service

 When a customer moves and cancels their telephone service, an intercept message is often used even if no new number has replaced the old one.

 The number you have reached, old number, has been disconnected.
 No further information is available about old number.

 A similar intercept occurs if a number has recently been unlisted; no new number is provided:

 The number you have reached, old number, has been changed to a non-published number.

 In the past, the call would be forwarded to an intercept operator after usually two readings of the message; today, however, this procedure is not observed, and on some systems a fast busy signal follows the second reading of the message instead.
 (A busy or an Off-Hook may be used depending on the provider.)